Qyuzet/evm-hyperledger-corda--blockchain/README.md

 # Blockchain Project

-This project is a basic implementation of a blockchain, demonstrating core concepts such as hashing, block creation, and a simple transaction system.
+This project is a basic implementation of a blockchain, demonstrating core concepts such as hashing, block creation, and a simple transaction system..

 ## Features